 Darren E. Tromblay has served as an intelligence analyst with the U.S. government for more than a decade.
 He holds an MA from the Elliott School of International Affairs at George Washington University, an MS from the National Defense Intelligence College, and a BA from the University of California and is a graduate of the National Intelligence University’s Denial and Deception Advanced Studies Program.
 Mr. Tromblay is the author of The U.S. Domestic Intelligence Enterprise, published by Taylor & Francis in 2016 and a co-author of Securing U.S. Innovation, which will be published by Rowman & Littlefield later this year, and has been published by Intelligence and National Security, Small Wars Journal, and the International Journal of Intelligence Ethics.
-He can be reached [email protected] views expressed in this essay are entirely and solely the author’s rather than those of any U.S. government agency.
+He can be reached at [email protected] The views expressed in this essay are entirely and solely the author’s rather than those of any U.S. government agency.

 “Hybrid Warfare” at Home: Asymmetric Tactics Are Not Just Used in Ukraine, they Are Employed against the United States, and Have Been for Quite Some Time